ki-tormenta/embree3Pathtracing3/embree-3.13.5/README.md

 of intersections is desired.
 This can be achieved through the `rtcFilterIntersection` call.

-Within the user geometry intersect function, it is safe to trace new rays and create new scenes and geometries.
+Within the user geometry intersect function, it is safe to traceWithMulti new rays and create new scenes and geometries.

 When performing ray queries using `rtcIntersect1`, it is guaranteed